stellarorion/dotfiles/README.md

 # Orion's .files

-This repository is just about my dot-files and other configurations.
+This repository contains my configuration files for various software I use or used in the past.